 In addition to this guide, you can access the following guides available at support.dell.com/manuals.
-On the Manuals page, click Software → Systems Management.
-Click on the appropriate product link on the right-side to access the documents.
+On the Manuals page, click Software $\rightarrow$ Systems Management.
+Click the appropriate product link on the right-side to access the documents.

-- The Dell Systems Software Support Matrix provides information about the various Dell systems, the operating systems supported by these systems, and the Dell OpenManage components that can be installed on these systems. - The Dell OpenManage Server Administrator Installation Guide contains instructions to help you install Dell OpenManage Server Administrator. - The Dell OpenManage Management Station Software Installation Guide contains instructions to help you install Dell OpenManage management station software that includes Baseboard Management Utility, DRAC Tools, and Active Directory Snap-In. - The Dell OpenManage Server Administrator SNMP Reference Guide documents the Simple Network Management Protocol (SNMP) management information base (MIB).
-The SNMP MIB defines variables that extend the standard MIB to cover the capabilities of systems management agents. - The Dell OpenManage Server Administrator CIM Reference Guide documents the Common Information Model (CIM) provider, an extension of the standard management object format (MOF) file.
-The CIM provider MOF documents supported classes of management objects. - The Dell OpenManage Server Administrator Messages Reference Guide lists the messages that are displayed in your Server Administrator home page Alert log or on your operating system's event viewer.
-This guide explains the text, severity, and cause of each Instrumentation Service Alert message that Server Administrator issues. - The Dell OpenManage Server Administrator Command Line Interface User's Guide documents the complete command line interface for Server Administrator, including an explanation of CLI commands to view system status, access logs, create reports, configure various component parameters, and set critical thresholds. - The Integrated Dell Remote Access Controller User's Guide provides detailed information on configuring and using the iDRAC.
+- The Dell Systems Software Support Matrix provides information about the various Dell systems, the operating systems supported by these systems, and the Dell OpenManage components that can be installed on these systems. - The Dell OpenManage Server Administrator Installation Guide contains instructions to help you install Dell OpenManage Server Administrator. - The Dell OpenManage Management Station Software Installation Guide contains instructions to help you install Dell OpenManage management station software. - The Dell OpenManage Server Administrator SNMP Reference Guide documents the Simple Network Management Protocol (SNMP) management information base (MIB). - The Dell OpenManage Server Administrator CIM Reference Guide documents the Common Information Model (CIM) provider, an extension of the standard management object format (MOF) file. - The Dell OpenManage Server Administrator Messages Reference Guide lists the messages that are displayed in your Server Administrator home page Alert log or on your operating system's event viewer.

-- The Dell Chassis Management Controller User's Guide provides detailed information on installing, configuring and using CMC. - The Dell Online Diagnostics User's Guide provides complete information on installing and using Online Diagnostics on your system. - The Dell OpenManage Baseboard Management Controller Utilities User Guide provides additional information about using Server Administrator to configure and manage your system's BMC. - The Dell OpenManage Server Administrator Storage Management User's Guide is a comprehensive reference guide for configuring and managing local and remote storage attached to a system. - The Dell Remote Access Controller Racadm User's Guide provides information about using the racadm command-line utility. - The Dell Remote Access Controller 5 User's Guide provides complete information about installing and configuring a DRAC 5 controller and using DRAC 5 to remotely access an inoperable system. - The Dell Update Packages User's Guide provides information about obtaining and using Dell Update Packages as part of your system update strategy. - The Dell OpenManage Server Update Utility User's Guide provides information about obtaining and using the Server Update Utility (SUU) to update your Dell systems or to view the updates available for any systems listed in the Repository. - The Dell Management Console User's Guide has information about installing, configuring, and using Dell Management Console.
-Dell Management Console is a Web-based systems management software that enables you to discover and inventory devices on your network.
-It also provides advanced functions, such as health and performance monitoring of networked devices and patch management capabilities for Dell systems. - The Dell Lifecycle Controller User Guide provides information on setting up and using the Unified Server Configurator to perform systems and storage management tasks throughout your system's lifecycle.
-You can use the Unified Server Configurator to deploy an operating system, configure a Redundant Array of Independent Disks (RAID), and run diagnostics to validate the system and attached hardware.
-Remote Services capabilities enable automated system platform discovery by management consoles and enhance remote operating system deployment capabilities.
-These capabilities are exposed through the web services based hardware management interface provided by the Lifecycle Controller firmware.

-• The Glossary for information on terms used in this document.
+- The Dell OpenManage Server Administrator Command Line Interface User's Guide documents the complete command line interface for Server Administrator. - The Integrated Dell Remote Access Controller User's Guide provides detailed information on configuring and using the iDRAC. - The Dell Chassis Management Controller User's Guide provides detailed information on installing, configuring and using CMC. - The Dell Online Diagnostics User's Guide provides complete information on installing and using Online Diagnostics on your system. - The Dell OpenManage Baseboard Management Controller Utilities User Guide provides additional information about using Server Administrator to configure and manage your system's BMC. - The Dell OpenManage Server Administrator Storage Management User's Guide is a comprehensive reference guide for configuring and managing local and remote storage attached to a system. - The Dell Remote Access Controller Racadm User's Guide provides information about using the racadm command-line utility. - The Dell Remote Access Controller 5 User's Guide provides complete information about installing and configuring a DRAC 5 controller and using DRAC 5 to remotely access an inoperable system. - The Dell Update Packages User's Guide provides information about obtaining and using Dell Update Packages as part of your system update strategy. - The Dell OpenManage Server Update Utility User's Guide provides information about obtaining and using the Server Update Utility (SUU) to update your Dell systems or to view the updates available for any systems listed in the Repository. - The Dell Management Console User's Guide has information about installing, configuring, and using Dell Management Console. - The Dell Lifecycle Controller User Guide provides information on setting up and using the Unified Server Configurator to perform systems and storage management tasks throughout your system's lifecycle. - The Dell License Manager User's Guide provides information about managing component server licenses for Dell yx2x servers. - The Glossary for information on terms used in this document.